Interest Rate Swaps

 An interest rate swap can help protect the issuer of bonds, Treasuries, or loans against interest rate risk by transferring the risk to another party in exchange for a variable payment.
 A swap contract is an agreement to exchange future cash flows.
 Swaps can remove market risk but not credit risk.
 The most common type of swap agreement is the fixed-floating interest rate swap, otherwise known as a plain-vanilla swap, and is the most common type of interest rate derivative (aka fixed-income derivatives).

 An interest rate swap, in its simplest form, is a private agreement between 2 counterparties to exchange a fixed interest obligation for a floating rate obligation over a specified duration.
 The payment is calculated by multiplying the interest rate times a notional principal (aka notational principal), which is not exchanged, but is simply a number used to calculate both interest payments.
 The counterparty paying the fixed amount is the fixed-rate payer and the counterparty paying the floating rate is the floating rate payer.
-The fixed payment of a swap is known as the fixed leg while the floating payment is referred to as the floating leg.
+The fixed payment of a swap is called the fixed leg while the floating payment is the floating leg.

 However, only the net difference between these obligations is paid, and who pays whom depends on whom the change in interest rates favors.
 For instance, if the float rate rises above the fixed rate, then the floating rate payer pays the fixed-rate payer the difference between the floating rate and the fixed rate, but if the floating rate falls below the fixed rate, then the fixed-rate payer pays the floating rate payer the difference in interest rates.
-It is possible for 1 counterparty to receive all of the payments without paying anything, or it could go back and forth, depending on how interest rates fluctuate.
+It is possible for 1 counterparty to receive all the payments without paying anything, or it could go back and forth, depending on how interest rates fluctuate.

 The frequency of the payment is the tenor or coupon frequency.
 Common tenors are 1 month, 3 months, 6 months, and annually.
 Sometimes, the 2 legs of a swap have different tenors.